 - For involuntary winding up, either a licensed insolvency practitioner or a public officer known as the Official Receiver will be appointed by the court to oversee the liquidation of the company.

 - For creditors’ voluntary winding up, the creditors may choose the liquidator that they wish to appoint.

 - For members’ voluntary winding up, the shareholders can appoint a liquidator in a general meeting.

-Where the liquidator is privately appointed, the Official Receiver will act as a regulator to ensure that the private liquidator is performing his duties and complying with Singapore’s the insolvency laws.
+Where the liquidator is privately appointed (as is the case in a creditors’ voluntary winding up or a members’ voluntary winding up), the Official Receiver will act as a regulator to ensure that the private liquidator is acting in accordance with Singapore’s insolvency laws.

 As a creditor, your main goal would be to recover your debt from the company.
-In order to recover your debt, you would first have to prove that such a debt exists between the the company and you by filing a proof of debt.
+In order to recover your debt, you would first have to prove that such a debt exists between you and the company by filing a proof of debt.

 What is a Proof of Debt?

 A proof of debt is essentially a documentary declaration made by the creditor, which establishes proof of the debt that the company owes them.

 A typical proof of debt form will ask for the following details: